10 B2B landing pages that can inspire you

 - Apart from the customer testimonials and features, the landing page also provides insight into how prospects can use their products to achieve their marketing goals.

-Prospects may prefer to read more about the product or have their queries addressed before filling the lead capture form.
-A chatbot could help your customers to get solutions to their queries in real-time.
+Prospects may prefer to read more about the product or have their queries addressed before filling out the lead capture form.
+A chatbot could help your customers to get solutions to their queries in real time.
 You can also consider adding videos to the page to provide deeper insights into your products, which may not be possible through text.
 Providing ideas on how the user can use your product will help them to make a more informed purchase decision.

 Here’s what we like about Zoho’s landing page:

 - The landing page has the contact form right at the beginning to ensure that the prospect does not miss it.

 - They begin the copy with an attractive heading and establish authority by mentioning the number of customers served and their position as a marketing leader.

 - As you scroll down, you will find the benefits of their product presented in an intuitive manner.
 It also updates the numbers such as conversion rate, and decrease in marketing costs in real-time.